Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-keyvault-certificates-client-side/README.md

         return new RestTemplate(requestFactory);
     }
     ```
-1. Follow the above step of [Using MTLS with service principal](#using-mtls-with-service-principal).
+1. Follow the above step of [Using mTLS with service principal](#using-mTLS-with-service-principal).

 ## Examples
 ## Troubleshooting